farhunhazard/AccessRide/README.md

 In conclusion,<b>AccessRide</b> is an innovative and groundbreaking project that aims to transform the transportation experience for people with disabilities.
 By focusing on accessibility, specialized driver training, and a machine learning algorithm, the app sets itself apart from traditional ride-hailing services.

-## Thanks to Incode for providing us this wonderful Oppurtunity!!
+## Thanks to LaunchHacks for providing us this wonderful Oppurtunity!!

 <table width="100%">
                         <tr>